yangccuc/yangccuc.github.io/_pages/publications.md

 ---

 {% include base_path %}
+My research interests are at the intersection of Socially Responsible and Behavioral Operations topic.
+So far, I have focused on ethical sourcing and nonprofit operations management.

 # **Working Papers**
 * [**Selection, Payment, and Information Assessment in Social Audits: A Behavioral Experiment**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4733385) w/ Leon Valdes.